How to plan your ultimate Great Barrier Reef holiday

 - Where to eat seafood on the Gold Coast

-If you’re staying on the reef itself, you’ll be happy to know you don’t need to forgo the gourmet experience in favour of sad sandwiches and morning-tea muffins.
-Prepare for your mind to be blown with these Great Barrier Reef dining experiences.
-We’re talking degustations on isolated piers, gourmet picnics packed by a personal chef, and hunting and gathering mud crabs using only a spear.
+If you’re staying on the reef itself, you’ll be happy to know you don’t need to forgo the gourmet experience in favour of sandwiches and morning-tea muffins.

 Where to stay

-There’s no shortage of places to stay along and on The Great Barrier Reef, whether you’re basing yourself on the mainland, staying at an island resort, camping, or actually sleeping on the reef (hello liveaboards, bareboat yacht charters and exclusive overnight pontoons!).
+There’s no shortage of places to stay along and on The Great Barrier Reef, whether you’re basing yourself on the mainland, staying at an island resort, camping, or actually sleeping on the reef.

-Eliminate the where-to-stay dilemma by working out what you really want to be doing this holiday season.
+Eliminate the where-to-stay dilemma by working out what you really want to be doing on your holiday.
 Do you want to be snorkelling from dawn ‘til dusk?
 Held up in a hammock with a good book?
 Or have max-activities at your fingertips so the words “I’m bored” are never muttered, ever.

 Once you have your dream holiday in mind, let these posts become your guide: